ApratimR/FNN-Hash/readme.md

 ### HOW TO USE

-1. drop the python file `FNNH.py` in the same directory of the file you want to use it with.
+1. Run the Command `pip install FNNH` in your python ENV.
 2. and to use the algo write :
 ```python
 from FNNH import FNNH